Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a guide about quick and easy crepes for kids.
 Crepes don't just have to be just for a fancy brunch.

 Combine pancake mix with 1 1/4 cups milk, 1 Tbsp. butter and egg in bowl.
 Stir lightly until just mixed.
 Pour 1/3 cup batter onto hot, lightly buttered griddle.
+Bake until set.
+Turn to brown other side.
+Saute' onion and celery in 1/4 cup butter in skillet until tender.

 In a small mixing bowl, beat eggs, milk and butter.combine the flour, salt, nutmeg and cinnamon; add to egg mixture.
 Cover and refrigerate for 30 minutes.
-Meanwhile, in a large saucepan, combine the sugar, cornstarch, cinnamon and nutmeg.

 I make my pancake batter thin, then I put it in a hot frying pan and spread the batter thin.
 Brown both sides.
 Then take a can of cherry, apple or blueberry pie filling and fill crepe.
 Roll crepe seam on bottom and top with powdered sugar and cool whip.
 It is a family fav.